payara/jakartaee-10-tck-runners/soap-tck/README.md

 Information:
 https://jakarta.ee/specifications/soap-attachments/3.0/

-Modify `run-tck.sh` -- replace webcontainer.home with the directory of your Payara.
+Copy `run-tck-setup.sh-template` to `run-tck-setup.sh` and change the directory to your Payara.

+Run `run-tck-setup.sh`, it starts JT GUI.
+Follow the documentation in xml-ws-tck/docs/html-usersguide/config.html#GBFWG (downloaded by the script) and run the tests.